-Mid-Lower Face Lift
+Mid-Lower Face and Neck Lift

 Aging can cause sagging of your cheeks, making you appear older and tired.
-A mid-face lift is a surgery which helps to overcome this loose skin, lifting your cheeks and providing fullness to your eyes and face.
+A mid-face lift is a surgery which helps to overcome this loose skin, lifting your cheeks and neck and providing fullness to your eyes and face.

-How is a mid-face lift surgery performed?
+How is a mid-lower face and neck lift surgery performed?

 What happens in the postoperative period?